Hurricane Season (novel): Plot

 One day, a group of children from the small town of La Matosa discover a decomposing corpse in a canal belonging to the Witch of the town.
 The Witch was a feared and respected woman who everyone turned to for help with their various problems.
 She lived in a large dilapidated house where she held parties with the village youth, to whom she paid money in exchange for sexual favors.

 A girl named Yesenia lived with her grandmother and her cousins near the Witch.
 Throughout her life, Yesenia felt rejected by her grandmother in favor of her cousin Maurilio (nicknamed Luismi).
-She hated Maurilio because, despite having become an alcoholic and drug addict, he was still the favorite of their grandmother.
+She hated Maurilio because, despite having become an alcoholic and drug addict, he was still their grandmother's favorite.
 Luismi eventually moves in with his mother, Chabela, and his stepfather, Munra.
 Months later there are rumors that he has a wife and is expecting a child.
 On the day of the murder, Yesenia watches from her house and sees Munra's truck parked at the house of the Witch.
 She then sees Luismi with another man carrying a bundle to the vehicle.
 Yesenia informs the police of everything she saw, with the intention of having her cousin arrested.

 Munra is arrested after Yesenia's statement, but he claims not to know anything about the matter.
 He recalls days earlier having taken Luismi with his wife, Norma, to the hospital after she began bleeding and running a fever.
 They both quickly flee after child welfare services discover that Norma is thirteen years old.
 The next day, Munra finds Luismi in the courtyard observing a small object covered in blood that is buried in a hole in the ground.
 Munra is convinced that it is a work of witchcraft.
 After picking up Brando, a friend of Luismi, they pay Munra to take them to the Witch.
 Munra has been uncomfortable around the Witch ever since he found out she is a transgender woman.
 Luismi and Brando enter her house, and half an hour later they exit carrying out a bundle wrapped in cloth.
 Munra decides not to ask and takes them to the outskirts of town, where the boys dump the bundle in a canal.